JeffersonGeng/TER/README.md

 # TER
-Code and modrl of our projet TER 116
+Code and model of our projet TER 116